 Infants or toddlers can use most medicines used for older children and adults.
 The dosage may be lower and the way the child takes it is different.
 Inhaled medicines work fast to make symptoms better and produce few side effects.

 Medicines used to treat asthma symptoms in infants and toddlers are usually given in inhaled forms.
 Infants are usually treated with medication given by a nebulizer or with an inhaler using a spacer with a mask.
-A nebulizer (sometimes called a “breathing machine”) is a small machine that uses forced air to create a medication mist for the baby to breathe through a small face mask.
+A nebulizer (sometimes called a “breathing machine”) is a small machine that uses forced air to create a medicine mist for the baby to breathe through a small face mask.
 Nebulizer treatments take about 10 minutes.
 A spacer is a small tube, or aerochamber, which holds the medication released by the inhaler fitted into it.
 The inhaler/spacer device allows children to breathe in the medication.
-Medications given via inhaler with a spacer and mask work just as well as medications given by a nebulizer.
+Medicines given via inhaler with a spacer and mask work just as well as medications given by a nebulizer.
 In some cases, the child might tolerate the inhaler with spacer and mask better.

 When a baby or toddler has a chronic illness, parents can feel stressed to their limits.
 Here are some coping tips: